Jason McCord / Level Designer

 Later in the game, the Market meta shifts.
 The inside has been looted, so the rooftop becomes a power position to hold a very heavily trafficed junction.

 The windmill town to the South is used precisely to give options for players to loot and fight against a team on the Market roof.
-This is one of my favorite fights in the game because it can get so hectic.
+This is one of my favorite fights in the game.
 If the team at windmill town can supress the Market team for just a bit, they can push past the open space and get underneath them.
 Then, it's all out chaos, players poking up at different angles to fight the rooftop, and controlling that Market roof feels very scary.

 On a personal note, you can find a small homage to my pup of 12 years (Shadie) in a corner of the Market.
-She passed away while I was working on Kings Canyon, and this little shrine helped me get through that.
+She passed away while I was working on Kings Canyon, and this little shrine remembers her.

 click on a thumbnail to see a larger image